Refinitiv/Real-Time-SDK/Cpp-C/README.md

 **For Linux**:

-Note: For Linux builds with RedHat based distributions(RHEL, CentOS, Oracle Linux), the CMake scripts require lsb_release to be installed.
+Note: For Linux builds with RedHat based distributions(RHEL, Oracle Linux), the CMake scripts require lsb_release to be installed.
 For Red Hat Enterprise Linux and CentOS, this can be installed with the following command (this will require root access to the machine):

      yum install redhat-lsb-core